RELATIONAL EFFECTIVENESS

 Releasing:

-I build resilient, adaptable communities which leverage diversity as a strength to increase inclusion and new possibilities, supporting others to do the same.
-I support others in maintaining safe, healthy environments and address toxic situations.
+I build resilient, adaptable communities which leverage diversity as a strength to increase inclusion and new possibilities.
+I support others in maintaining safe, healthy environments and to address toxic situations.

 Transforming: